Donokop/Live-Alert-Demo-Setup/LiveVideoAlertAgent.md

 This guide explains how to run the Live Video Alert Agent demo on an Ubuntu host and remotely preview it from a Windows client

+> IMPORTANT: If you do not want to go through these steps manually you may use the `setup.sh` script that sets up the Ubuntu device
+> At the end of the script a summary exists of what steps succedded

 ## Table Of Contents:

 1. [Overview](#overview)